joeybaloney/The-Extra/README.md

 incrementally.
 "The Bus Stop" is partly based on material from the same writing session which inspired Part I in the first place (and is also very vaguely based on a real life event in my life).
 The last change (24Oct2014) before putting the project on Github was to make the presiding judge's gavel be a "silver hammer".

+Concerning the artwork:
+The cover image (also titled "The Extra") is my original creation, partly using artwork licensed from vectorstock.com.
+To be specific, I licensed a joker card (not inverted yet) and a fancy letter "J".
+The background yin-yang was created from scratch.
+The art was done using inkscape, sometime in mid-late October 2014.

+All other artwork is licensed from vectorstock.com.